cs10/fa23/syllabus.md

 ## Extension Requests

-We understand that circumstances may arise that may cause you to not be able to meet assignment deadlines.<br /><br /> <b>For extension requests on LABS,</b> please use this [(TO BE ADDED) LAB extension requests form]().
+We understand that circumstances may arise that may cause you to not be able to meet assignment deadlines.<br /><br /> <b>For extension requests on LABS,</b> please use this [Extension requests form](https://forms.gle/JG9KGBPWkQ98H7Y68).
 The policy for extension requests on labs are as follows:

 - An extension request will grant you an extra lab section in order to complete the lab assignment without any lateness penalties.
 For instance, if you ask for an extension on lab-12, which is generally due on the day that lab-13 is scheduled, then it will now be due the day that lab-14 is scheduled.

-<b>For extension requests on PROJECTS,</b> please use this [(TO BE ADDED) PROJECT extension requests form]().
+<b>For extension requests on PROJECTS,</b> please use this [Extension requests form](https://forms.gle/JG9KGBPWkQ98H7Y68).
 The policy for extension requests on projects are as follows:

 - An extension request will automatically extend your project submission deadline by 72 hours  without any lateness penalties.
 For instance, if a project is due by Monday at midnight, then the project will now be due by Thursday at midnight.

-Further details about extensions will be added in the coming days.

 You're also allowed to retroactively obtain extensions without penalty: i.e., you can obtain an extension even after the deadline of a lab/project, but not after the extended deadline for that assignment.
 The extended deadline for labs, as noted above, is the day that the next lab is scheduled, at 2359 hrs; for projects, it's 72h after the original deadline.

 <b>NOTE: If you added the course late, please use your updated deadline as the 'original due date'.</b>

-<b>Important: While extensions may not be visible on PrairieLearn/Gradescope (a.k.a your assignments may be marked as 'Late'), they will be factored in when we compute your final grade.</b>
+<b>Important: While extensions may not be visible on PrairieLearn/Gradescope (a.k.a your assignments may be marked as 'Late'), they will be factored in when we compute your final grade.
+Extensions are AUTO-approved after filling in the form.</b>

 ## Lateness Penalties